Skip to content

 python -m venv venv

-Enter cmd in the address bar of the folder and press Enter
+Empty the address bar and type cmd, then press Enter

-After execution, a venv folder will be added to the D:/spark directory:
+After execution, a venv folder will appear in the D:/spark directory:

-Note: If you are prompted with python is not an internal or external command during execution, it means that Python is not installed or has not been added to the system environment variables.
-Please refer to relevant articles to install Python.
+Note: If you see an error like python is not recognized as an internal or external command, it means Python is not installed or not added to the system environment variables.
+Please refer to the relevant article to install Python.

 Next, execute venv\scripts\activate to activate the virtual environment.
-After activation, (venv) will appear at the beginning of the terminal line, indicating successful activation.
-All subsequent commands need to be executed in this environment.
-Please check whether it has been activated before each execution.
+Once activated, (venv) will appear at the beginning of the terminal line, indicating success.
+All subsequent commands must be executed in this environment, so always check if it's activated.

 • Install Dependencies

-In the activated virtual environment, continue to execute the following command in the terminal to install all dependencies:
+In the activated virtual environment, continue executing the following command in the terminal to install all dependencies:

 bash